Get Your FREE Home Valuation Now

 Selling a property, for most people is their biggest asset to sell.
 Some common-sense suggestions can help with probably two of the most major key points when it comes to selling a property; price achieved and saleability.
 When you go to buy a car at a garage you expect the car to be clean, tidy and presentable, and most cars are 10% or less, than the price of a property.
 Unfortunately, some vendors forget that when it comes to selling their own property, especially as normally you have to ‘live in the property’ whilst it’s on the market.
 We have come up with some suggestions below to use as somewhat of a checklist.

-Although we all love animals it can be off putting to a potential purchaser.
-Having your dog jump all over a purchaser as they walk through the door, or the dirty cat litter tray can all give a negative impression.
+Although we all love animals it can be off putting to a potential purchaser, having your dog jump all over a purchaser as they walk through the door, or the dirty cat litter tray can all give a negative impression.
 Not to mention some people just aren’t fond of animals or are allergic to animal hair or are genuinely scared of snakes and spiders.
 It’s always a good idea to take dogs for a walk whilst a viewing is happening, cover over any reptiles and give the house a thorough clean.
-You may be used to the smell of your dog but it will be the 1st thing that hits a potential purchaser as they walk through the door if you house has ‘that doggy smell’
+You may be used to the smell of your dog but it will be the 1st thing that hits a potential purchaser as they walk through the door if your house has ‘that doggy smell’

 Most people will see your property for the first time as they drive past and will not waste their time viewing if it’s not what they want from the outside.
 Keep your front garden and drive well maintained, clean the windows, even re-painting facials, window sills or your old front door can make all the difference.
 If your property doesn’t get people through the door it can be an uphill struggle.
 Once through the door though, the majority of people can recall getting that ‘it just felt right feeling’ – If your entrance is warm and welcoming they will get that feeling.